johnthedebs/dotvim/README.md

     # To add a submodule
     git submodule add https://<package_url>.git bundle/<package_name>

-    # To delete a submodule :(
+    # To delete a submodule
-    # Delete the relevant section from the .gitmodules file.
+    # 1. Delete the relevant section from the .gitmodules file.
-    # Stage the .gitmodules changes git add .gitmodules
+    # 2. Stage the .gitmodules changes git add .gitmodules
-    # Delete the relevant section from .git/config.
+    # 3. Delete the relevant section from .git/config.
-    git rm --cached bundle/<package_name> # No trailing slash rm -rf .git/modules/bundle/<package_name> # No trailing slash
-    # Commit git commit -m "Removed submodule "
+    git rm --cached bundle/<package_name> # No trailing slash rm -rf .git/modules/bundle/<package_name> # No trailing slash git commit -m "Remove <package_name> submodule"
     rm -rf bundle/<package_name>

 To clone new submodules that have been added: